-With technological advances, the mining industry is susceptible to cyber threats and attacks that can cause incredible damage.
-The GMG/MM-ISAC Cybersecurity Working Group aims to foster awareness, develop a culture of cybersecurity and provide guidance for the global industry.
+With technological advances and the rise of remote working, the mining industry is susceptible to new and advanced cyber threats and attacks that can cause incredible damage for both mines and suppliers.
+The GMG/MM-ISAC Cybersecurity Working Group aims to foster awareness, develop a culture of cybersecurity, and provide guidance for the global industry.

-Therefore, it is critical to build reliable, secure and resilient mining operations, drive convergence between operational technology/information technology (OT/IT) against these threats and drive accountability across the entire value chain.
+Adopting prudent security measures and implementing an integrated cybersecurity management framework is essential for any mining organization to prevent service disruption and react to threats.
+It is critical to build reliable, secure, and resilient mining operations, to enable secure convergence between operational technology/information technology (OT/IT), and to drive accountability across the entire value chain.

-The group will work in partnership with the Mining and Metals Information Sharing Analysis Centre (MM-ISAC) to collaborate on and identify existing projects and prevent duplication.
+The group works in partnership with the Mining and Metals Information Sharing Analysis Centre (MM-ISAC) to collaborate on and identify existing projects and prevent duplication.

 GMG Webinar | Rob Labbé: Building Cyber Resilience in Mining and Metals

 With the increased use of technology in mining, It is important for all areas of the business to prioritize resiliency.
 Rob Labbe, CISO- in-Residence of MM-ISAC discusses the importance of cyber resiliency and gives some guidance on how organizations of all sizes can shift from cyber security to cyber resilience.

 The sub-committee aims to provide education on several timely and important topics related to cybersecurity in mining.
 Top priority topics identified in 2021 were: